-- 4.1 If a staff member has a concern, they should report it to their Head of Department or Line Manager or, if the concern is related to safeguarding, to the Designated Safeguarding Lead (DSL). - 4.2 They should indicate if they wish to remain anonymous or raise a matter in confidence.
+- 4.1 If a staff member has a concern, they should report it to their Head of Department or Line Manager or, if the concern is related to safeguarding, to the Designated Safeguarding Lead (DSL). - 4.2 A whistleblower is a person who raises a genuine concern relating to any of the above.
+Reporting concerns about your own conduct or alleged conduct will not be considered whistleblowing but rather as part your contractual duty of disclosure, with investigation commenced as appropriate.
+If you have any genuine concerns related to suspected wrongdoing or danger affecting any of our activities and such disclosure is in the public interest (a whistleblowing concern) you should report it under this policy. - 4.3 They should indicate if they wish to remain anonymous or raise a matter in confidence.
 The School will take into account any request for confidentiality, but it may not be able to guarantee confidentiality.
 Disclosure of their identity or of information may become unavoidable in the course of an investigation or in court proceedings.
-If they have any personal interest in the matter, they should declare it when raising the concern.
+If they have anypersonal interest in the matter, they should declare it when raising the concern.